-Students who are completing their senior year of high school concurrently with their first year of college, or who are enrolled in a dual-enrollment program taking courses in college while still enrolled in high school, should apply as freshmen.
+Students who are completing their senior year of high school concurrently with their first year of college, or who are enrolled in a dual-enrollment program taking courses in college while still enrolled in high school, should apply as a first-year.

-The University does not admit freshmen or transfers to enroll mid-year.
-Students who leave college at the end of the first term may apply to the freshman class entering in the subsequent September.
+The University does not admit first-year or transfer students to enroll mid-year.
+Students who leave college at the end of the first term may apply to the first-year class entering in the subsequent September.

 Penn maintains a two-year academic enrollment requirement.
 At least one-half of the total number of courses required for the Penn degree must be completed here, regardless of the number of transferable credits completed elsewhere.
 If you have completed more than two years of transferable work at other institutions, you may not be eligible to transfer to an undergraduate school Penn.